pretzelhammer/drawduel/readme.md

 The game entry point is the page of the site where actual draw duel games are played.
 Its template is at `/game/index.html` and it loads `/src/frontend/game/game.tsx` which loads `/src/frontend/game/GameApp.tsx` which renders the game page.
 If you want to make changes to this page you'll likely put them in `GameApp.tsx`.
 See this page on prod here https://drawduel.com/game/.

 Global CSS should be put in `/src/frontend/global.css` which is imported by both entry points.
-To scope CSS to a specific component, put it in a `*.module.css` file and import it within that component, see `/src/frontend/components/PingPong.tsx` and `/src/frontend/PingPong.module.css` as an example.
+To scope CSS to a specific component, put it in a `*.module.css` file and import it within that component, see `lineInput.tsx` and `LineInput.module.css` as an example.

 _"There's no client-side routing library, should I add one?"_